 Social Studies In the Second Grade, the children are beginning to gain an understanding of the diversity of human culture.
 We begin the year with the study of Native Americans.
-Through storybooks, field trips, research, and creating our own Native American Museum, we develop an awareness of their history, culture, and significance in North America.
+Through storybooks, research, and creating our own Native American Museum, we develop an awareness of their history, culture, and importance in North America.

 The second unit is a study of Immigration.
 We learn about Ellis Island and life in New York City in the early 1900's.
-The children listen to stories, go on field trips, and participate in a simulated immigration activity to further their understanding of this important period in New York's history.
+The children listen to stories, and participate in a simulated immigration activity to further their understanding of this important period in New York's history.